google/project-gameface/README.md

 Project Gameface helps gamers control their mouse cursor using their head movement and facial gestures.

-Project Gameface available in two platforms:
+Project Gameface is available on two platforms:
 - [Windows](/Windows/)
 - [Android](/Android/)